The Secretary of State was asked—

 Has the Secretary of State just given up on getting the consent of the Scottish Parliament for any changes to its powers on the devolved settlement that this Tory Government plan to make, or is he so out of the loop that he no longer gets invited to Cabinet meetings and has quite simply become an irrelevance?

 I do not know who briefs the hon.
-Lady, but the joint ministerial council for EU negotiations is meeting tomorrow.
+Lady, but the Joint Ministerial Committee on EU Negotiations is meeting tomorrow.
 We are meeting with Mike Russell and Mark Drakeford, and we hope to take forward the solid progress that we have achieved over the course of these meetings.

 We have seen the Secretary of State go back on his words about the single market and have his authority undermined by not being invited to the PM’s Brexit meeting, and we are still waiting for his amendments to the withdrawal Bill.
 Given that the deadline is next Thursday, will this be just another catalogue of failures for the Secretary of State?